seanstory/cs278/impl/README.md

-#impl README
+#impl
-This completes step 7 of assignment 1
+This file holds the implementation code for all Sean's CS278 assignments